microsoftgraph/microsoft-graph-docs/api-reference/beta/api/organization-list-brandings.md

 ### Request

-The following is an example of the request.
+The following is an example of the branding request.
 <!-- {
   "blockType": "request",
-  "name": "get_brandings"
+  "name": "get_branding"
 }-->

 ```http